ThomasSiegmund/D3TableFilter/README.md

 ))
 ```

 In server.R you load the shiny, htmlwidgets and tableFilter libraries and you define the corresponding output function.
-The ```d3tf``` function needs only one arguments: df, the data.frame or matrix which will be transformed into a html table
+The ```d3tf``` function needs only one arguments df, the data.frame or matrix which will be transformed into a html table.

 Optionally the ```tableProps``` argument can be used to define the look and feel of the table.
 In the example below, a very simple table is generated.